UlyssesZh/telepathic-sparkle/README.md

 Then she gave a small, brave nod.
 "Alright, Twilight.
 I trust you."

-They returned to the same cozy corner of Sugarcube Corner.
+They quickened their pace and soon returned to the same cozy corner of Sugarcube Corner.
 Pinkie settled into a comfortable chair, and Twilight sat opposite her.
+Starlight stood nearby, nervously watching.

 Once again, Twilight placed her hoof on Pinkie's chest and cast the spell.

 The candy-colored dreamscape bloomed around her---but